wiglenielrosahdz-ship-it/AI-Privacy-Gateway/docs/DESIGN.md

 Requirements, language choice, architecture, prompt, state, decisions, and M4 paradigm comparison

+Goal: Encrypting an AI generated transaction confirmation email sent from a company to the client.
+      (Specifically, the client's name, the transaction number, and the Payment method of the user)

 --------------------------Functional Requirements-------------------------------

 FR1: Program must be written in C.